Eight injured in dispute amid relief distribution in Siraha

-SIRAHA: A vehement dispute that occurred in Phulbariya, Mirchaiya Municipality-7 of Siraha district, has left eight persons injured including police personnel.
+SIRAHA: A dispute that escalated in Phulbariya during relief distribution at Mirchaiya-7, has left eight persons injured, including police personnel.

-The clash erupted as the locals complained of their names not being mentioned in the list to receive relief materials amid the COVID-19 crisis.
+The clash erupted as the locals complained of their names not being included in the list of recipients of relief materials for those hit hard by coronavirus-lockdown.

-The police had to take stern measures — open firing in the air and using tear gas — since the situation was getting out of hand, informed Deputy Superintendent of Police (DSP) at the Mirchaiya-based Area Police Office, Santu Jaiswal.
+The police had to take stern measures — open firing in the air and using tear gas — since the situation was getting out of hand, informed Deputy Superintendent of Police (DSP) at the Mirchaiya-Area Police Office, Santu Jaiswal.

 As many as eight persons including five police personnel and three locals have sustained injuries following the dispute.
 All those injured are receiving treatment at a local health facility.